 - (2) Amounts shown reflect Fixed Deferred Salary earned during the year.
-Fixed Deferred Salary earned during each quarter is paid in cash on the last pay date of the corresponding quarter in the following year.
+The interest rate for Fixed Deferred Salary earned during 2016, 2015, and 2014 was 0.325%, 0.125%, and 0.065%, respectively, which is equal to 50% of the one-year Treasury Bill rate as of December 31 of the applicable prior year.
+Fixed Deferred Salary earned during each quarter is paid in cash on the last pay date of the corresponding quarter in the following year, along with accrued interest.
 The remaining portion of Deferred Salary is reported in "Non-Equity Incentive Plan Compensation" and is referred to as "At-Risk" because it is subject to reduction based on corporate and individual performance.
-Interest on Fixed Deferred Salary earned during 2015 and 2014 is included in All Other Compensation. - (3) Amounts shown reflect cash sign-on payments made to Messrs.
-Mackey and Lowman in connection with their hiring in 2013.
-See "- Written Agreements Relating to NEO Employment" for additional information. - (4) Amounts shown reflect At-Risk Deferred Salary earned during each year and, for 2015 and 2014, interest on that At-Risk Deferred Salary.
-No interest accrued on Deferred Salary earned during 2013 under the terms of the executive compensation program in effect for that year.
-The interest rate for At-Risk Deferred Salary earned during 2015 and 2014 was 0.125% and 0.065%, respectively, which is equal to 50% of the one-year Treasury Bill rate as of December 31 of the applicable prior year.
-At-Risk Deferred Salary earned during each quarter is paid on the last pay date of the corresponding quarter in the following year.
-See "- Determination of 2015 At-Risk Deferred Salary." - (5) Amounts for 2015 reflect (i) contributions earned under our tax-qualified Thrift/401(k) Plan for the year; (ii) accruals earned pursuant to the SERP Benefit for the year; (iii) interest on Fixed Deferred Salary earned during the year; and (vi) perquisites.
-These amounts for 2015 are as follows:
+Interest on Fixed Deferred Salary earned during 2016, 2015, and 2014 is included in All Other Compensation. - (3) Amounts shown reflect cash sign-on payments made to Messrs.
+Mackey and Hinduja in connection with their hiring.
+See "Written Agreements Relating to NEO Employment" for additional information. - (4) Amounts shown reflect At-Risk Deferred Salary earned during each year as well as interest on that At-Risk Deferred Salary.
+The interest rate for At-Risk Deferred Salary earned during 2016, 2015, and 2014 was 0.325%, 0.125%, and 0.065%, respectively, which is equal to 50% of the one-year Treasury Bill rate as of December 31 of the applicable prior year.
+At-Risk Deferred Salary earned during each quarter is paid in cash on the last pay date of the corresponding quarter in the following year.
+See "Determination of 2016 At-Risk Deferred Salary." - (5) Amounts for 2016 reflect (i) employer contributions earned under our tax-qualified Thrift/401(k) Plan for the year; (ii) accruals earned pursuant to the SERP Benefit for the year; (iii) interest (as described in footnote 2) on Fixed Deferred Salary earned during the year; and (vi) perquisites.
+These amounts for 2016 are as follows:

-ift/401(k) Plan tributions P Benefit ccruals Fixed erest on Deferred alary Perqu iisites
+Thrift/401(k) Plan Contributions SERP Benefit Accruals Interest on Fixed Deferred Salary Perquisites

-Mr. Layton \$ 22,525 \$ 33,409 \$ 1,024 \$
+Mr. Layton \$22,525 \$79,084 \$- \$-

-Mr. Mackey 22,525 62,149 2,000
+Mr. Mackey 22,525 62,149 5,200

-Mr. Hutchins 22,525 55,657 1,477
+Mr. Hinduja 6,625 29,199 3,494

-Mr. Lowman 22,525 62,149 2,000
+Mr. Lowman 22,525 62,149 5,200

-Mr. McDavid 22,525 62,149 1,650
+Mr. McDavid 22,525 62,149 4,290

 Employer contributions to the Thrift/401(k) Plan are generally available on the same terms to all of our employees.
 After the first year of employment, we match up to 6% of eligible compensation at 100% of the employee's contributions.
 Employee contributions and our matching contributions are invested in accordance with the employee's investment elections and are immediately vested.
-Employees receive an additional employer contribution to our Thrift/401(k) Plan equal to 2.5% of compensation earned in the prior year and are automatically vested in that contribution.
-For additional information regarding the SERP Benefit, see "- Nonqualified Deferred Compensation."
+After their first year of employment, employees receive an additional employer contribution to our Thrift/401(k) Plan equal to 2.5% of compensation earned in the prior year and are automatically vested in that contribution.
+For additional information regarding the SERP Benefit, see "Nonqualified Deferred Compensation."